guynich/silero-vad/README.md

 of speech in an audio file.
-A second run resets the model and then "primes" the model with some zero valued input before computing the probability of speech for the same audio file - this additional "priming" step unexpectedly increases the values of the predicted probability of speech.
+A second run resets the model and then "primes" the model with some zero valued input before computing the probability of speech for the same audio file - this additional "priming" step unexpectedly increases the values of the predicted probability of speech for the included file.

 # Installation